WindhoverLabs/yamcs-cfs-error-log/README.md

 ### To Integrate with YAMCS
 This plugin functions as a YAMCS Telemetry Provider and will appear as a Datalink.
-To integrate this plugin, add the "com.windhoverlabs.yamcs.cfs.evs.CfsEvsPlugin" plugin to the "dataLinks" section of the YAMCS instance configuration.
+To integrate this plugin, add the "com.windhoverlabs.yamcs.cfs.err_log.CfsErrLogPlugin" plugin to the "dataLinks" section of the YAMCS instance configuration.
 For example:
 ```yaml
 dataLinks: